AverageHelper/Gamgee/README.md

 ### Get a Token

-You'll need a Discord bot account's token.
+You'll need a token for a Discord bot account.
 See [this awesome tutorial on how to get one](https://www.howtogeek.com/364225/how-to-make-your-own-discord-bot/).

 Create a file called `.env` in the root of this project folder.
 Paste your token into that file: